Bombus-Security/bombus-sensor/worklog.md

 https://www.digitalocean.com/community/tutorials/how-to-install-buildbot-on-ubuntu-16-04

 BuildBot has everything we need but is too heavy.
 It will be great to set it up now since it will be useful down the road.
 I still need actual build scripts.

+Will also need a secure file store system for uploading/downloading files.

+Working on the NIDS system.
+Integrating with CSIRT

+@load policy/integration/collective-intel